wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.en.md

 ??? success "Click to reveal answer"

-    The message published on the `origin` topic contains a URL to the original data.
-The message published on the `cache` topic contains a URL to the data cached by the Global Cache.
+    The messages published on the `origin` topics are the original messages received by the Global Broker.
+The messages published on the `cache` topics are the messages that have been downloaded by the Global Cache and republished with a new URL.
+Note that the Global Cache will only download and republish messages that were published on the `../data/core/...` topic hierarchy.

 ## Conclusion